wdanilo/luna-rfcs/text/0000-luna-build.md

   All modules in project `Foo` that should be internal only should be inside a module named `Internal` (e.g. `Foo.Internal.Bar`).
-The Luna compiler automatically enforces that you cannot use `Internal` modules from other projects unless you pass the `-d --debug` flag to the compiler.
+The Luna compiler automatically enforces that you cannot use `Internal` modules from other projects unless you pass the `luna options +Luna.Source.AllowInternalModules` flag to the compiler.
 - **Source Directory and Test Directory:** Luna automatically finds sources in `src/` and tests in `test/`.